raineorshine/npm-check-updates/README.md

                              errors occur.
 2: exits with error code 0 if no packages need updating (useful for continuous
                              integration)
+    -f, --filter             include only package names matching the given string, comma-delimited list, or regex
-    -j, --jsonAll            output new package file instead of human-readable message
+    -g, --global             check global packages instead of in the current project -i, --interactive        Enable interactive prompts for each dependency -j, --jsonAll            output new package file instead of human-readable message
     --jsonUpgraded           output upgraded dependencies in json